Adrian Owen: Scientific Research

 In November 2011, Owen led a study that was published in a weekly peer-reviewed medical journal, The Lancet.
 The Researchers found a method for assessing whether or not some patients who appear to be vegetative, are in fact, conscious and are just not able to respond.
 This new method is using electroencephalography (EEG), which is not only less expensive than MRI, but is also portable and can be taken right to the patients bedside for testing.

-Book
+Creyos

+In 2009, Owen launched Cambridge Brain Sciences, a web-based platform for healthcare providers and the wider scientific community to assess cognitive function using scientifically proven tests of memory, attention, reasoning and planning.
+In 2023, the company changed its name to Creyos.
+To date, the tests on the site have been taken more than 14 million times and are used by more than 10,000 healthcare providers worldwide.